arogozhnikov/eindex/README.md

 If we're speaking about trainable abspos, it can be just saved as `emb_hwc` and added every time to a batch.
 There is no need for indexing.

-But it can be very helpful for complex scenarios: for example in T5-relpos, when a bias is added to every logit before softmax-ing to compute attention?
+But it can be very helpful for complex scenarios: let's take T5-relpos as an example, when a bias is added to every attention logit before softmax-ing.
 That's simple to implement for 1d, and *much* harder for 2d/3d.
-Let's implement for 2d with eindex:
+Let's implement T5-relpos in 2d with `eindex`:

 ```python
 N = None
 pos # [I, J] i j